dominika-perz/Knowledge/Programming/SystemDesignConcepts.md

 Data storage technique where several disks are used as a single logical unit allowing for redundancy and better performance as data is being stored over several discs.
 Different RAID levels means different levels of performance ans redundancy (and price).
 Even if one dics dies, all data is secure and you can just buy a new one and plug it in.
 Used often for servers.

 ## Caching
 **Caching** is technique to speed-up the system as it reduces *latency* in the system, by keeping frequently used data in the way that allows for a quick retrival.
 E.g. keeping data in the memory rather than on the disk or remembering previous results in computationally intensive work (memoisation, dynamic programming).
 Another example would be to keep websites (especially once that are static) in **CDN - Content Delivery Network** (a network for delivering content (images, text, video, audio) in a big, distributed system) to reduce the load on the backend servers.
 The caching can be also done for writes but requires additional work to assure syncronisation between the cache and the storage unit.
+Two possible way of synchronisation in *write-through* (synchronously, updaes on write to cache) and *write-back* (write only to cache, write to storage e.g. before deleting the variable from cache).

 ## Proxy
 **Proxy** is a server or bit of code that acts as a middle man between the clint and another server.
 In general proxy refers to *forward proxy*, where it substitute client in client-server communication, itf it substitute server it is called *reversed proxy*.
 Proxy can be use to mask the identity of the client from server (**VPNs**), distribute load on the group of backend servers or impose filtering/security.
 Examples of proxy is **gatekeeper**, **screener** or **load balancer**.